Jimmy is a war buff who has written extensively about WW1 and WW2. He lives in Scotland.

-Campaign service by British Soldiers during the Second World War was rewarded by a series of eight stars, similar to those medals presented to soldiers who fought in the First World War.
+Campaign service by British soldiers during WW II was rewarded by a series of eight stars, similar to those medals presented to soldiers who fought in the WW I.

 When a recipient wears his ribbon with the medals removed, the clasps that the person had earned are usually represented with a silver rosette on the appropriate ribbon.

-Although stars presented to soldiers from the British Commonwealth Countries such as Australia were personalised by their Government with the recipient’s name and the campaign where they earned it, such as El Alamein, Monte casino, D-Day and the other great battles and Campaigns of World War II.
+However, stars presented to soldiers from the British Commonwealth countries, such as Australia, were personalised by their government with the recipient’s name and the campaign where they earned it, such as El Alamein, Monte casino, D-Day and the other great battles and campaigns of World War II.

-The 1939-1945 star was the overseas war service star For World War II, to earn this star soldiers had to complete six months active service, except for air crews who had to complete two months operational service.
+The 1939–1945 star was the overseas war service star for World War II.
+To earn this star soldiers had to complete six months of active service, except for aircrews who had to complete two months of operational service.

-The 1939-1945 Star was the only campaign star awarded to men who saw only active service in France in 1939-1940, Norway in 1940 and in Greece and Crete.
+This campaign star was the only one awarded to men who saw only active service in France in 1939–1940, Norway in 1940 or in Greece and Crete.
 The award was also given for various commando operations and to soldiers who did not serve overseas.

-The Ribbon has 3 stripes, Dark Blue to represent the Merchant Navy and the Royal Navy, Red represented the Army and the light Blue represented the Royal Air Force.
+The ribbon has three stripes: dark blue to represent the Merchant Navy and the Royal Navy, red to represent the Army and light blue to represent the Royal Air Force.

 Only one clasp was awarded with the 1939–1945 stars and that was to Air force personnel who participated in the Battle of Britain.

-When this ribbon is worn without the medal this clasp is represented by gilt rosette, other than the normal silver rosette on the other campaign ribbons.
+When this ribbon is worn without the medal, the clasp is represented by a gilt rosette rather than the normal silver rosette on the other campaign ribbons.

-The Atlantic Star was presented to those who served in the Battle of the Atlantic, the brave sailors who were under threat from German Fleets and constant U-Boat attacks, continued to keep supplies moving from America to Britain and her allies.
+The Atlantic Star was presented to those who served in the Battle of the Atlantic.
+Under constant threat of German U-Boat attacks, these brave sailors continued to keep supplies moving from America to Britain and her allies.

 The star was awarded mainly to Royal and Merchant Navy personnel but some RAF squadrons and Army Gunners stationed on Merchant Naval Vessels also received this award.

-The Faded green, white and Blue Stripes represent the color of the Atlantic Ocean.
+The faded green, white and blue stripes represent the colors of the Atlantic Ocean.

 When the ribbons are worn without the medals the clasps are represented by a silver rosette.

-The Air Crew Europe Star was awarded to RAF air crews for operational flights from Britain over Europe, before an airman could earn these star 1939-1945 stars had to be earned first.
+The Air Crew Europe Star was awarded to RAF aircrews for operational flights from Britain over Europe.
+Before an airman could earn this star, the 1939–1945 stars had to be earned first.

 The ribbon is light blue with yellow and black outer stripes.
 The colours represent the continuous service of the Air Forces by night and day.

-The Air Crew Europe Star is the least awarded campaign medal of the eight stars and is often faked by counterfeiters.
+The Air Crew Europe Star is the least awarded campaign medal of the eight stars, and it is often faked by counterfeiters.

-The Africa Star was awarded to personnel who served in Africa; it rewarded service to those who battled with the Italians and German forces, most notably against Rommel's Afrika Korps, in Egypt, Lybia, Tunisia and Morocco.
+The Africa Star was awarded to personnel who served in Africa; it rewarded service to those who battled with the Italian and German forces, most notably against Rommel's Afrika Korps in Egypt, Lybia, Tunisia and Morocco.

-Naval personnel also received the Africa Star if they were part of the escort duty on the African coasts and those who served on the isle of Malta also received this award.
+Naval personnel also received the Africa Star if they were part of the escort duty on the African coasts.
+Those who served on the isle of Malta also received this award.

-The Ribbon for the Africa star bears the blues and reds of the three military services, the red of the army in the centre with a wider stripe, on a beige background representing the African desert.
+The ribbon for the Africa star bears the blues and reds of the three military services, and the red of the army in the centre with a wider stripe.
+The beige background represents the African desert.

 Three clasps were awarded with this star although only one could be worn.
-North Africa 1942-1943 mainly awarded to Naval Personnel and RAF crews, 1st Army which was presented to soldiers of that force who had served in Tunisia and Algeria between November and December 1942 and 8th army which was presented to troops who served in the battle of El Alamein between 1942 and 1943.
+This star was mainly awarded to Naval personnel and RAF crews, as well as soldiers of the 1st Army who had served in Tunisia and Algeria between November and December 1942, and troops of the 8th Army who had served in the battle of El Alamein between 1942 and 1943.

 A silver rosette replaces the clasps when the ribbons are worn without the medals.

-The Pacific Star was awarded for service in many areas including Singapore, Malaya, Hong Kong and in the Pacific during the re taking of Japanese occupied islands, presented to Army, Navy and Air force personnel.
+The Pacific Star was awarded to Army, Navy and Air force personnel for service in many areas of the Pacific region including Singapore, Malaya, Hong Kong and elsewhere in the Pacific during the re-taking of Japanese-occupied islands.

 Many of these stars were presented to British Commonwealth forces or naval personnel engaged in the Pacific islands campaigns.

-The Pacific Star Ribbon has the colors for the three services with yellow representing the island beaches and green to represent the Jungle.
+The Pacific Star ribbon has the colors for the three services with yellow representing the island beaches and green representing the jungle.

 A silver rosette signifies the Burma clasp when the ribbon is worn without the medal.

-The Burma Star was awarded for service during the fighting against the Japanese in Burma, The jungle, rivers, hills and heavy terrain mixed with the tropical climate made this one of the hardest earned medals of the Second World War, tropical diseases, insects and heat exhaustion made life even more difficult.
-This star was also awarded for battles in Assam, Bengal and for service on the Chinese Frontier, later in the war this medal was awarded for those who served in Malaya during the re-conquest.
+The Burma Star was awarded for service during the fight against the Japanese in Burma.
+The jungle, rivers, hills and heavy terrain mixed with the tropical climate made this one of the hardest-earned medals of WW II.
+Tropical diseases, insects and heat exhaustion made life for the soldiers very difficult.
+This star was also awarded for battles in Assam, Bengal and for service on the Chinese Frontier.
+Later in the war, this medal was awarded to those who served in Malaya during the re-conquest.

-The Burma star was awarded to British Army Naval and Air force personnel and to the Commonwealth forces that fought alongside them.
+The Burma Star was awarded to British Army, Naval and Air Force personnel as well as to the Commonwealth forces that fought alongside them.

-The Pacific Clasp was the only clasp awarded with this medal, for those who served in Burma after they had served in the Pacific campaigns.
+The Pacific Clasp was the only clasp awarded with this medal.
+It was for those who served in Burma after they had served in the Pacific campaigns.

 When the ribbons are worn without medals the clasp is represented by a silver rosette.

-The Italy Star was presented to Army, Naval and Air force personnel, for service in Italy, Pantellaria and Sicily but despite the name it was also awarded for service in the Aegean, Corsica, Elba, Greece, Sardinia, Yugoslavia, Southern France and Austria.
+The Italy Star was presented to Army, Naval and Air Force personnel for service in Italy, Pantellaria and Sicily.
+Despite the name, it was also awarded for service in the following areas: the Aegean, Corsica, Elba, Greece, Sardinia, Yugoslavia, Southern France and Austria.

-Before personnel could earn The Italy Star they had to have qualified for the 1939-1945 Star although if they had served late in the war and didn't have enough time to earn The1939-1945 Star, Army and RAF personnel were presented with the medal.
+Before personnel could earn the Italy Star they had to have qualified for the 1939–1945 Star.
+However, if they had served late in the war and didn't have enough time to earn the 1939–1945 Star, Army and RAF personnel were presented with the medal anyway.

 No clasp was ever awarded with the Italy Star.

-The France and Germany Medal despite the name was presented to all armed forces personnel who served in North West Europe, including Holland, Belgium and service in Southern France was rewarded with the Italy star.
+Despite its name, the France and Germany Star was presented to all armed forces personnel who served in northwest Europe, including Holland and Belgium.
+Service in southern France was rewarded with the Italy star.

 This medal was awarded for the most decisive operations of the war including the D-Day landings and the liberation of occupied countries in occupied Europe.

-Was awarded for the defence of Britain most notably members of The Home Guard, the medal was also awarded to civilians, doctors, nurses, ambulance drivers and the military.
+The Defence Medal was awarded for the defence of Britain; most notably members of the Home Guard.
+The medal was also awarded to civilians, doctors, nurses, ambulance drivers and the military.

-The medal could also be earned to those who served overseas, in areas threatened or subjected to air attacks and it could be awarded by itself or with other Second World War Awards.
+The medal could also be earned to those who served overseas in areas threatened or subjected to air attacks, and it could be awarded by itself or with other WW II awards.

-The ribbon is a symbol of England’s Green and pleasant land and the black stripes represent the Blackout with the orange flame colored stripe representing air attack.
+The green on the ribbon represents England’s verdant land; the black stripes represent the Blackout and the orange flame-colored stripe represents air attacks.

-The War Medal was issued to anyone who had 28 days of service in uniform, it was awarded along with any other service medals and to those who served but did not earn a campaign award.
+This War Medal was issued to anyone who had 28 days of service in uniform.
+It was awarded along with any other service medals and to those who served but did not earn a campaign award.

 The blue, red and white stripes on the ribbon represent the colors of Great Britain.

-These medals were specifically commissioned for service in the following arena's the Europe-Middle Eastern Theatre, the Asiatic-Pacific Theatre and the American Theatre.
+These medals were specifically commissioned for service in the following regions: the Europe-Middle Eastern Theatre, the Asiatic-Pacific Theatre and the American Theatre.

 Women were recognised for their part played in the war with a Women's Army Corps Service Medal.

-All military personnel who took part in the Second World War were rewarded with the Victory Medal.
+All military personnel who took part in the WW II were rewarded with the Victory Medal.

 Women's Army Corps Service Medal

-The Women's Army Corps Service Medal was awarded to women for service during the Second World War to recognise the contribution of women to the Army.
+The Women's Army Corps Service Medal was awarded to women for service during the WW II to recognise the contribution of women to the Army.

 American Campaign Medal

-The ribbon Oriental Blue on the left and right side and centre are bands with white-black-scarlet-white stripes.
-The blue stands for the Americas, the central part of blue, white and red represents the continuance of the defence after Pearl Harbor.
+The ribbon features oriental blue on the left, right and centre along with bands of white, black and scarlet.
+The blue stands for the Americas.
+The central blue, white and red represents the continuance of the defence after Pearl Harbor.
 The white and black stripes and the red and white stripes represent the German and Japanese enemy.

-The American Campaign Medal was awarded for thirty days service outside the Continental United States. but within the American Theatre of Operations between December 7, 1941, and March 2, 1946; or, an aggregate service of one year within the Continental United States during the same period under the following circumstances:
+The American Campaign Medal was awarded for 30 days' service outside the continental United States but within the American Theatre of Operations between 7 December 1941 and 2 March 1946; or, an aggregate service of one year within the continental United States during the same period under the following circumstances:

 Bronze service stars were authorized by both the Army and Navy and represent participation in engagements with the enemy